Innovate Durham: An Innovation Partnership Program

 How will Innovate Durham be structured?

-What does the City of Durham get out of the program?
+What does the City or County get out of the program?

 Do any other cities have a program like Innovate Durham?